-English Church Architecture -
+English Church Architecture.

-STOWLANGTOFT, St. George (TL 957 682) (March 2004)
+STOWLANGTOFT, St. George (TL 957 682),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

-Surprisingly, inside the church quite different matters come to the fore, for the architectural interest is less and one suspects the tower and chancel arches to have been restored, presumably by William White (1825 - 1900), great nephew of Gilbert White of Selborne.
+Surprisingly, inside the church quite different matters come to the fore, for the architectural interest is less and one suspects the tower and chancel arches may have been restored, presumably by William White (1825 - 1900), great nephew of Gilbert White of Selborne.
 William White was here in 1855 and it is he who has to accept responsibility for the stone pulpit.
 This is hardly noticeable, however, for all attention is taken by the woodwork, especially the nave benches, of which eleven are original on the south side and twelve on the north, all with carved backs, traceried bench-ends and carved arm rests, featuring such subjects as a fox with a goose in its mouth, a chained monkey, a unicorn (shown below left), a boar playing a harp, and a mermaid with a mirror.
 They are indisputably by the same firm responsible for the fine benches at other nearby churches, including Norton, Tostock and Woolpit, and would make an interesting subject for close study, to see whether the work of individual craftsmen could be distinguished, for it surely required a considerable number to make all of these.
 Even on a superficial examination, however, many close similarities are apparent, not only in such basic matters as the overall shape of the bench ends or recurring subjects on the arm rests (note, for example, the preponderance of dogs), but also in their more subtle, less easily definable characteristics, relating to such things as the attitudes of the creatures and their facial expressions.
-Yet even when one has tired of looking at these, the exhibition of mediaeval carpentry in the church is not exhausted for there is also the set of outstanding stalls in the chancel (see the bench end illustated below right), both to north and south and backing on to the dado of the former rood screen to the west where there are three misericords on each side.
+Yet even when one has tired of looking at these, the exhibition of mediaeval carpentry in the church is not exhausted for there is also the set of outstanding stalls in the chancel (see the bench end illustrated below right), both to north and south and backing on to the dado of the former rood screen to the west where there are three misericords on each side.
 The subjects of these are a dragon with a long tongue, the angel of St. Matthew, the eagle of St. John, the lion of St. Mark, the ox of St. Luke (shown at the foot of the page) and a hawk swooping on a hare.
 The N. and S. stalls have carved figures in place of the usual poppyheads.
-The rood screen dado is composed of three double panels on each side, divided by buttresses with crocketed canopies.
+The dado of the rood screen is composed of three double panels on each side, divided by buttresses with crocketed canopies.

 Finally it remains to describe two monuments, one in the tower and the other high up on the chancel S. wall.
 The former commemorates Sir Willoughby d'Ewes (d.
 1685) and has an open pediment supported on barley-sugar columns.
 The latter features three effigies beneath a coffered alabaster arch topped by an open pediment, featuring Paul d'Ewes (facing north) and his two wives (kneeling and facing inwards on either side), beneath which d'Ewes's son and seven daughters are depicted, two carrying skulls to indicate they had predeceased their father.
 Unusually the contract for this work survives, showing it was carved in 1624 by Jan Janson of St. Martin-in-the-Fields for sixteen pounds and ten shillings.